Amha-Endrayes/alx-interview/0x06-starwars_api/README.md

 - Node.js (version 10.14.x or above)*
 - request

-* For a detailed guid on how to setup node.js click [here](https://www.pluralsight.com/guides/getting-started-with-nodejs).
+Tips: For a detailed guid on how to setup node.js click [here](https://www.pluralsight.com/guides/getting-started-with-nodejs).

 ## Installation